-Since the outbreak of the second Intifada in September 2000, much concern has been raised about media bias.
-And as is becoming painfully clear, a key aspect to the Mideast struggle today is the manipulation of media to influence public opinion.
+For years, much concern has been raised about media bias.
+And it has become painfully clear that a key aspect to the Mideast struggle today is the manipulation of media to influence public opinion.

 Why is the media biased?
-It could be they are intimidated by Palestinian strongmen into covering only the “positive” side, while Israeli democracy permits more open coverage of the Israeli position.
-Or it could be that it’s more exciting to root for the underdog?
+Are journalists intimidated by Palestinian strongmen into covering only the “positive” side, while Israeli democracy permits more open coverage of the Israeli position?
+Is it more exciting to root for the underdog?
 Does the news industry apply a double standard to Israel?
 Or is there a groupthink among the foreign press corps?

 Whatever the reason, if truth is to prevail, we can’t just “read” the newspaper.
-Be discerning and become part of the process.
-Otherwise, you’re just a passive object of someone else’s agenda.
-As Mark Twain once said, “If you don’t read the newspaper, you are uninformed; if you do read the newspaper, you are misinformed.”
+As readers, we must be discerning and become part of the process.
+Otherwise, we become passive objects of someone else’s agenda.
+As Matti Friedman, a former Israel correspondent for the Associated Press, put it:

 How can readers discern the truth between the lines?
 Listed here are common methods employed by the media – intentionally or not – to influence public opinion.
 By being aware of these methods, we can avoid becoming a pawn in the media war.